rtens/scrut/readme.md

 ## Usage ##

-There are three ways to write tests with *scrut*
+There are three ways to write tests with *scrut* which you can mix as you please.

 ### Minimalistic ###